hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 To `Read` and `Write` we must acquire `*Map.Lock()` and release `*Map.Unlock()`.
 This works, up to a point -- but we can do better!
 We're trying to build a _general purpose_ data store for key-value data.
-Global mutexes are a practical solution but you tend to encounter inefficiencies like _lock contention_ on higher values of R/W data access, especially when your hardware can parallelize computation when the memory region's slots are partioned perhaps due to sharding? across independent memory regions and threads.
+Global mutexes are a practical solution but you tend to encounter inefficiencies like _lock contention_ on higher values of R/W data access, especially when your hardware can parallelize computation when the memory region's slots are partitioned across independent memory regions and threads.

-Sharding is a wonderful idea, if one hashmap won't work, let's scale _horizontally_, have you tried two? or perhaps sixteen or thirty two?
+One way to leverage this property is sharding, if one hashmap won't work, let's scale _horizontally_, have you tried two? or perhaps sixteen or thirty two?
 Java's `ConcurrentHashMap` and rust's `DashMap` are defacto examples of this which overcome these limitations with caveats.

 This locking technique is called fine-grained locking, the general idea is instead of a global mutex we serialise access to specific 'levels', the idea being we want to seperate read access from write access choosing the smallest possible critical sections[^3]: